AndyA/encoding-sleuth/README.md

 * flag code points >= 0x110000 as '`above-max`'
 * flag unnecessary long encodings as '`non-canonical`'

-During parsing by `analyse` a new span is returned each time the `enc` or `flags` fields change; runs of bytes with the same encoding are returned as a single span.
+During parsing by `analyse` a new span is returned each time the `enc` or `flags` fields change; runs of bytes with the same encoding and flags are returned as a single span.
 There's a very slight speed-up from turning off tests that you're not interested in but the main reason to disable checks is to simplify processing of the returned spans.
 Generally it's fine to use the defaults.

 `non-canonical` UTF8 sequences are syntactically valid UTF8 that use more bytes than necessary to encode a particular code point.
 For example